 The five subregional forecasts for population growth between 2018 and 2050 are shown in Figure 2-2.
-The West County population, represented by the purple line, is projected to grow at a fairly modest rate (16 percent between 2018 and 2040); by 2050, West County is anticipated to be home to about 309,913 people, a lower population than Central County, East County, and Tri-Valley, but a much larger population than the Lamorinda area.
+The West County population, represented by the purple line, population is projected to grow at a fairly modest rate (16 percent between 2018 and 2040); by 2050, West County is anticipated to be home to about 309,913 people, a lower population than Central County, East County, and Tri-Valley, but a much larger population than the Lamorinda area.

-Figure 2-2: Subregional Population Growth7
+Figure 2-2: Subregional Population Growth

 Subregional forecasts for employment growth between 2018 and 2050 are shown in Figure 2-3.
-Again, West County is represented by the purple line.
-In West County, jobs are expected to grow faster than population.
-West County is projected to experience significant employment growth of 73 percent between 2018 and 2050, more than any other subregion.
+As shown in the previous graphAgain, West County is represented by the purple line.
+Countywide, In West County, jobs are expected to grow faster than population., and West County is projected to experience significant employment growth of 73 percent between 2018 and 2050, more than any other subregion.